 Before we start to generate options, we need to ask: What is the purpose of the decision?
 What is our intended goal?
 Those questions are embedded in an analysis of the problem.
-The framework of that analysis is generally a strategic plan or a business plan.
+The framework of that analysis is generally a strategic or a business plan.
 Making a decision without planning is common.
-But, as the old adage goes, "if we fail to plan, we plan to fail."
-Without an explicit plan, however, we generally do not know if an undesirable outcome is the result of a bad approach or that we encountered new or different circumstances.
+As the old adage goes, "if we fail to plan, we plan to fail."
+Without an explicit plan, however, we generally do not know if an undesirable outcome is a result of a bad approach or the fact that we encountered new or different circumstances.
 An open and formally structured process allows us to accumulate knowledge so that we are less likely to make the same mistake in the future.

 Often, unplanned decisions do not end well.
-Planning allows us to decide logically and systematically.
-Proper planning makes decision making simpler and it also makes it transparent.
-That is, we can show critics that the choice we made was rational and reasonable under the circumstances.
+Planning allows us to make decisions logically and systematically.
+Proper planning makes decision making simpler and it makes it transparent.